open-telemetry/opentelemetry-ruby-contrib/propagator/xray/README.md

 ENV['OTEL_PROPAGATORS'] ||= 'xray' # Or you can set this as an environment variable outside of the application
 ```

-## To generate AWS XRay compliant IDs use the 'OpenTelemetry::AWSXRayTrace' module:
+## To generate AWS XRay compliant IDs use the `OpenTelemetry::AWSXRayTrace` module:
 ```
 require 'opentelemetry/propagator/xray'